travetto/travetto/docs/tasking/COMPLETED.md

 -----------------------
 - [X] Regex as strings wrt to binding and schema validation
 - [X] Schema config for text field arrays
+- [X] Migrated to new elasticsearch client as old one was deprecated

 Model SQL
 ----------------------